Now Reading:

 Creating Personal Time with Each Child

-Having twins, triplets, or more can be exciting but also very challenging.
-One of the most important things parents can do is create personal time with each child.
+Indeed, one of the most important things parents can do is create personal time with each child.
 Spending individual moments with each baby helps them feel loved, secure, and noticed.
 It also strengthens the parent-child bond and builds confidence in both the parent and child.

 Why Individual Time Matters?